Vishnu Vishal: 2015–2018

 In 2015, he appeared in the science and fiction comedy Indru Netru Naalai directed by R.Ravikumar.
 The movie was a super hit at the box office.
 Vishnu had two releases in 2016.
 His first release of the year was also his first production venture, the comedy film Velainu Vandhutta Vellaikaaran directed by Ezhil, with Nikki Galrani in the female lead.
 The movie was one of the most profitable ventures at the box office.
 His final release of the year was Maveeran Kittu, a period drama set in the 1980s.
 Despite receiving positive reviews, the movie did well at the box office.
 He finished shooting for Seenu Ramasamy's Idam Porul Yaeval.

-His next films are Katha Nayagan (2017), Raatchasan (2018) and Silukkuvarupatti Singam (2018) directed by a first time film maker, Chella.
+His next films are Kathanayagan (2017), Raatchasan (2018) and Silukkuvarupatti Singam (2018) directed by a first time film maker, Chella.

 2021–present

 In 2021, the Prabhu Solomon's Kaadan has received mixed reviews from the audience and critics alike.
-Vishnu Vishal is known for his choice of scripts in different genres that make every film of his unique for his fans.
-His FIR (2022) too follows in the same vein touching the sensitive issue of branding muslims as terrorist.
-Vishnu Vishal has delivered one of his best performances in his career through this film.
-FIR, which is to hit screens on February 11, 2022 gets banned in Malaysia, Kuwait & Qatar.
-In the same year, the actor has his family entertainer Gatta Kusthi lined up for release on December 2nd.
-The film has Aishwarya Lekshmi playing the female lead, and is co-produced by Ravi Teja under his home banner RT Teamworks.
-Vishnu plays a wrestler in this film which is also releasing in Telugu as Matti Kusthi.
+He played a Muslim in the film FIR (2022), which touched upon the sensitive issue of branding Muslims as terrorists.
+The film was banned in Malaysia, Kuwait and Qatar.
+In the same year, the actor played a wrestler in the family entertainer Gatta Kusthi co-starring Aishwarya Lekshmi and co-produced by Telugu actor Ravi Teja.
+Then, Vishnu plays one of the two heroes in the film in Lal Salaam (2024), which featured Rajinikanth in a guest appearance.
+Vishnu Vishal produced and acted in Krishnakumar Ramakumar's romantic drama Oho Enthan Baby (2025), co-starring his cousin Rudra and Mithila Palkar.

 Personal life

 Vishnu Vishal was married to Rajini Natraj, daughter of the actor K. Natraj.
 The two were college-mates and were in a relationship for four years before getting married.
-Their wedding took place on 2 December 2010 at Hotel Asiana in Chennai, and their son was born in 2017.
+Their wedding took place on 2 December 2010 at Hotel Asiana in Chennai, and their son Aryan was born in 2017.
 In November 2018, the couple divorced due to undisclosed reasons.

 Vishnu got engaged to badminton player Jwala Gutta in September 2020.
-Their wedding took place on April 22, 2021 in Hyderabad.
+Their wedding took place on 22 April 2021 in Hyderabad.
+The couple has a daughter born in 2025.
+Aamir Khan named their child Mira.